SangamNirala/ForestFirePrediction-FWI/README.md

 ## Contact
 For any questions or inquiries, please contact:

-Your Name: Mohammad Aadil
+Your Name: Sangam Nirala
-Email: shaikhaadil8855@gmail.com
+Email: sangamnirala75@gmai.com